 Duties of the Publisher

-The Aqidah and Islamic Philosophy Study Program, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya, takes all necessary steps to oversee and promote the sustainability of the Teosofi: Jurnal Tasawuf dan Pemikiran Islam.
+Department of Aqidah and Islamic Philosophy, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya, takes all necessary steps to oversee and promote the sustainability of the Teosofi: Jurnal Tasawuf dan Pemikiran Islam.
 It works with the editors and members of the editorial board to create relevant journal policies and guidelines.
 It also provides and maintains the online platform for the journal and assists the publication and indexing of the journal articles.

 The publisher ensures that journal editors, authors, and reviewers adopt best publishing policies and practices.
 It will review the journal policies regularly and update the policies when necessary.